Reviews You Can Rely On

 Of the shoes with waterproof membranes, the La Sportiva Spire breathes the most, likely thanks to the added air ventilation below the insole.
 The Columbia Facet 75 was a solid contender in this regard — lots of mesh along the upper allows it to breathe quite well.
 Some users will need to choose a shoe with a waterproof lining based on where they hike (wet environments), but if you live in an arid climate, then consider one of the shoes without a liner so that your feet will breathe better and not get as sweaty and damp.

 The Hoka Anacapa Low 2 GTX is the most comfortable shoe in our review.
 It provides luxurious comfort with a cushioned midsole that helps shield your feet from the jarring impacts of firm surfaces like rocks and packed down trails.
 Our testers didn't need to break them in; they were comfy from day one.
+The Altra Lone Peak 9 Waterproof has a super wide, roomy toe box, which one of our testers found surprisingly comfortable for moderate hiking, but he sometimes didn't feel as locked down, connected to the footbed as he prefers on more rugged terrain.
+Those with wide feet who crave space for their toes should consider it.
 For more off-trail-ready comfort, the Spire GTX was a tester favorite.

 Support